This page is about the meaning, origin and characteristic of the symbol, emblem, seal, sign, logo or flag: Red (color).

 Red is first and foremost the color of blood.
-In that capacity, it is associated with life, vitality, passion, and fire.
+In that context, the color is associated with life, vitality, passion, and fire.
 The vividness of red- and the way it often stands out from its surroundings- also makes it a choice color to symbolize warnings and danger.

 A number of linguistic phenomena are associated with the color: “Seeing red” is a common colloquialism for feeling angry; "red-light district" refers to an area frequented by prostitutes- which ties into the color's associations with sexuality; and to call someone "red-blooded" means that they are strong, passionate, and proud.

-Politically, Egypt was comprised of two primary regions, and these regions were symbolized by specific types of crowns.
+Politically, Ancient Egypt was comprised of two primary regions, and these regions were symbolized by specific types of crowns worn by the Pharaohs.
 The crown of Upper Egypt was white and shaped roughly like a modern-day bowling pin, while the crown of Lower Egypt was red and had a tall thin back with a protruding coil.

 BHUTAN: Traditional Bhutanese men's clothing - known as the gho - is sometimes accessorized with a long silk scarf called a kabney.
 The kabney comes in a variety of colors, and national law stipulates which colors can be worn by individuals, depending on his profession and position in society.
 Red-colored kabney are worn by male members of the royal family (aside from the king) and high-ranking officials.

 CHINA: in China, red is the color of life, luck, and fertility.
 As such, it is the favored color for weddings, where the bride often appears in red attire.
 In the Chinese system of the four cardinal directions, red is associated with the south, the season of summer, the element of fire, and the mythical creature known as the Feng Huang, or Chinese phoenix.